Internet slang: Use beyond computer-mediated communication

 The expansion of Internet slang has been furthered through codification and the promotion of digital literacy.
 The subsequently existing and growing popularity of such references among those online as well as offline has thus advanced Internet slang literacy and globalized it.
 Awareness and proficiency in manipulating Internet slang in both online and offline communication indicates digital literacy and teaching materials have even been developed to further this knowledge.
 A South Korean publisher, for example, has published a textbook that details the meaning and context of use for common Internet slang instances and is targeted at young children who will soon be using the Internet.
 Similarly, Internet slang has been recommended as language teaching material in second language classrooms in order to raise communicative competence by imparting some of the cultural value attached to a language that is available only in slang.

 Meanwhile, well-known dictionaries such as the ODE and Merriam-Webster have been updated with a significant and growing body of slang jargon.
 Besides common examples, lesser known slang and slang with a non-English etymology have also found a place in standardized linguistic references.
 Along with these instances, literature in user-contributed dictionaries such as Urban Dictionary has also been added to.
 Codification seems to be qualified through frequency of use, and novel creations are often not accepted by other users of slang.
+In the past few years, internet slang has been seeing a massive rise in acceptance from dictionaries on the web.
+Dictionary.com's word of the year for 2025 was the term '67,' a piece of internet slang largely used by Gen Alpha on TikTok, and now, real life.

+Politics

+In recent years, politicians have begun using internet slang in their campaigns.
+In the 2025 New York City Mayoral race, Curtis Sliwa, the republican nominee, used the term 'glazing' in a debate with Zohran Mamdani and Andrew Cuomo.
+Sliwa ended up receiving 7% of the overall vote.
+On the other hand, Mamdani used a largely online platform, featuring many Instagram Reels to convey information to his target audience.
+He catered to Gen Z and Millennials by taking to the internet and proving he was one of them by using his own variants of Internet Slang.

+A study showed that online, most people are interacting with political news utilizing slang.
+In comment sections of news article, sub dialects of internet slang are being created, solely based around politics and current movements.
+The study also found that depending on the news site being commented on, slang differences would heavily vary.
+Internet slang used on The New York Times site would be incredibly different than that seen on Breitbart.